In Search of the Perfect Grip, by Todd Graves

 - The uncocking and unhinging of the hands squares the clubface at impact

-As you can see, the proper grip allows for the ideal hand action throughout the golf swing including the proper angles of club approach into the ball at impact.
+As you can see, the proper grip allows for the ideal hand action throughout the golf swing including the good angles of club approach into the ball at impact.

 The proper angles of approach result in the golf ball flying straight due to the ideal hand position as the unhinge into impact.
-And in my opinion playing golf with an improper grip is a waste of time because you are fighting poor fundamentals, improper face aim and angles.
+And in my opinion playing golf with an improper grip is a waste of time because you are fighting weak fundamentals, inappropriate face aims, and angles.

-Moe would call this “fighting yourself” because if you hands are on the club incorrectly, you simply cannot swing the club well.
+Moe would call this “fighting yourself” because if your hands are on the club incorrectly, you simply cannot swing the club well.
 You’ve lost the battle before it has begun.

 Spend some time perfecting your grip and train your hand action.
-You will be amazed at how much you can improve from this simple yet critically important fundamental.
+You will be amazed at how much you can improve from this simple yet crucial fundamental.